hmunfru/fiware-paas/python-paasmanagerclient/README.rst

 FIWARE PaaSManager Python Client
 ================================

 This is a client for Pegasus PaaSManager API.
 This API client has been developed in Python_.
-This client will use the OpenStack Keystone service for authorization and service endpoint management.
+This client uses the OpenStack Keystone service for authorization and service endpoint management.

 Environment